More on traversable wormholes sustained by an extra spatial dimension: The null energy condition (NEC)

 provided that

 The $l$-dependent terms in Eq. ({\ref{E:NEC}) could strengthen the conclusion if

-Since Condition (\ref{E:ldependent}) depends on $l$, it may have little practical significance.
-However, the assumption that $\Phi$ is a function of both $r$ and $l$ will be needed below when discussing the energy violation in the fifth dimension.
-To that end, let us return to Inequality (\ref{E:condition1}) in conjunction with the null vector $(1,0,0,0,1)$.
-Assuming that the Einstein field equations hold in the five-dimensional space, we now get
+(We will return to this point in the next section.)
+Since Condition (\ref{E:ldependent}) depends on $l$, the conclusion goes well beyond Ref. \cite{pK18a}.
+Now, since $\Phi$ is a function of both $r$ and $l$, let us return to Inequality (\ref{E:condition1}) and concentrate on the null vector $(1,0,0,0,1)$ in the five-dimensional space: